 On Chesil Beach (2018)

 Based on Ian McEwan’s (Atonement) novella by the same name, director Dominic Cooke proves that just because you have flint and tinder doesn’t always mean that you can make fire with his memorable and poignant, yet sometimes underwhelming and often slow On Chesil Beach.
 Not only did Cooke have McEwan’s novel to work with, but the author wrote the screenplay himself.
-Now I’m not a huge fan of comparing the book to the movie in my reviews (most of the time, as in the case of this one, it’s because I haven’t read the book), but I have read a couple of reviews that say that the movie did not do the book justice, that the final scenes of the movie weren’t even in the book, and that even what McEwan’s main novel points were changed or not flushed out.
-But since I actually liked the movie ass did most critics and other moviegoers (68% and 94% respectively on Rotten Tomatoes), I’m willing to forget the omissions specifically mentioned in the unfavorable reviews on both Roger Ebert and Richard Roeper’s websites.
-Nevertheless, I felt a very relatable component of this 1962 English set movie to 2018.
+Now, I’m not a huge fan of comparing the book to the movie in my reviews (most of the time, as in the case of this one, it’s because I haven’t read the book), but I have read a couple of reviews that say that the movie did not do the book justice, that the final scenes of the film weren’t even in the book, and that even what McEwan’s main novel points were changed or not flushed out.
+But since I liked the movie, as did most critics and other moviegoers (68% and 94%, respectively, on Rotten Tomatoes), I’m willing to forget the omissions mentioned explicitly in the unfavorable reviews on Roger Ebert and Richard Roeper’s websites.
+Nevertheless, I felt a relatable component of this 1962 English set movie to 2018.
 The relatable component could be applicable in many specific situations in physically romantic relationships between two people.

 Lady Bird (2017)

 I think if you told someone that Saoirse Ronan (The Grand Budapest Hotel, The Lovely Bones), the actress who won audiences over with her innocent portrayal of a conflicted young Irish immigrant navigating her way through 1950s New York City in 2015’s fabulous Brooklyn (which earned her a Best Actress Nomination) is the same person playing the lead role two years later in Greta Gerwig’s Lady Bird, they’d look at you funny before looking at pictures of her from both movies, recalling scenes from each, and then of nodding their heads and saying, “Yeah, I guess that is the same actress.”
-While a movie I didn’t really resonate with and definitely near the bottom of the Best Picture nominees in the lackluster 2017, I did appreciate her performance…one that was just as honest and true as the one she gave in Brooklyn.
-And similarly to 2015, her work in this movie is likely the third or fourth-best of the year and landed Ronan her second Academy Award nomination.
+While a movie I didn’t resonate with and was definitely near the bottom of the Best Picture nominees in the lackluster 2017, I did appreciate her performance.
+It was just as honest and genuine as the one she gave in Brooklyn.
+Similarly to 2015, her work in this movie is likely the third or fourth-best of the year and landed Ronan her second Academy Award nomination.

 Brooklyn (2015)